-The volume provides a field-analytical methodology for researching knowledge based sociopolitical processes of transnationalization.
-Drawing on the seminal work by Pierre Bourdieu, we apply concepts of practice, habitus, and field to phenomena such as cross-national social trajectories, international procedures of evaluation, standardization and certification or supranational political structures.
-These transnational phenomena form part of general political struggles that legitimate social relationships in and beyond the nation state.
+The volume provides a field-analytical methodology for researching knowledge-based sociopolitical processes of transnationalization.
+Drawing on seminal work by Pierre Bourdieu, we apply concepts of practice, habitus, and field to phenomena such as cross-national social trajectories, international procedures of evaluation, standardization, and certification, or supranational political structures.
+These transnational phenomena form part of general political struggles that legitimate social relationships in and beyond the nation-state.

-Part 1 on "Methodological Foundations" discusses the consequences of Bourdieu’s epistemology and methodology for theorizing and investigating transnational phenomena.
-The contributions show the import of field-theoretical concepts for post-national insights.
-Part 2 on "Investigating Political Fields" presents exemplary case studies in diverse research areas such as colonial imperialism, international academic rankings, European policy fields, and local school policy.
+Part 1 on methodological foundations discusses the consequences of Bourdieu’s epistemology and methodology for theorizing and investigating transnational phenomena.
+The contributions show the importance of field-theoretical concepts for post-national insights.
+Part 2 on investigating political fields presents exemplary case studies in diverse research areas such as colonial imperialism, international academic rankings, European policy fields, and local school policy.
 While focusing on their research objects, the contributions also give an insight into the mechanisms involved in processes of transnationalization.

 1. How to Chart Transnational Fields – Introduction to a Methodology for a Political Sociology of Knowledge

 Christian Schmidt-Wellenburg and Stefan Bernhard

 2. How Many Fields can Stand on the Point of a Pin?
 Methodological Notes on Reflexivity, the Sociological Craft and Field Analysis

 3. Adjusting a Bourdieusian Approach to the Study of Transnational Fields.
 Transversal Practices and State (Trans)formations Related to Intelligence and Surveillance